stackbit-projects/tech-startup-community-a382b/content/pages/portfolio.md

     show_recent: false
     recent_count: 0
     type: blog_feed_section
-  - type: content_section
-    content: >-
-      Here are some of the amazing startups in our community.
-Feel free to check them out!
-    title: test
   - type: cta_section
     title: Join the Team
     subtitle: Are you interested in being listed here?